-This paper uses the definition of marketing established by USAID in 2000: "Broadly speaking, marketing for a microfinance institution (MFI) can be defined as an analytical tool to study and know the client.
+We define marketing in this paper using the definition established by USAID in 2000: "Broadly speaking, marketing for a microfinance institution (MFI) can be defined as an analytical tool to study and know the client.
 It addresses the questions of who are the institution's clients, how many clients there are, which clients should the MFI target, and how many clients it hopes to capture" (Tran, 2000, p.
 1) with their products and services.
-The products and services are financial in nature and should be designed for the poor.
+The product and services are financial in nature and should be designed for the poor.
 However, in the beginning, the product was designed by the MFI and controlled by governments or their institutions.
 "These products [were] created at the top and [were] inspired by an MFI's interest in the innovation rather than in response to client demand.
 This motivation is different from the commercially oriented MFI, which 'must' be client driven in order to survive.
 If the market-oriented MFI fails to develop products that are tailored to customer demand, it will continually lose clients to competitors" (Brand, 1998, p.4).

-In a commercially designed product, the customer's need is always the foremost consideration in design and concept.
-The MFIs assert that their product design is customer driven, but in many cases, it is still producer driven.
-Some are need-based from an institutional or manufacturer point of view, and these products are government sponsored in the majority of cases.
-As the microfinance business develops commercially and becomes accountable to investors instead of governments, more sustainability will be apparent.
-As more and more MFIs enter the market place, it will follow the typical competitive strain on profitable deliverables until a consolidation takes place and monopolies and oligopolies emerge.
+In a commercially designed product, the customer's need is always at the forefront in design and concept.
+The MFIs assure us that their product design is customer driven.
+In many cases, it is still producer driven.
+Some are need-based from an institutional or manufacturer point of view, and they are government sponsored in the majority of cases.
+As the microfinance business develops commercially and becomes accountable to investors instead of governments, we will see more sustainability.
+As more and more MFIs enter the market place, it will follow the typical competitive strain on profitable deliverables until a consolidation takes place and monopolies and oligopolies arrive on the scene.

-Even if the MFI has a monopoly in a given region, there is no guarantee of its success.
-In a study by ACCION (1998), Monica Brand concluded that "Regardless of the type of product developed, a monopoly status quo is not sustainable [long term if its marginal costs are above the average total cost].
+Even if the MFI has a monopoly in a given region there is no guarantee of its success.
+In a study by ACCION (1998), Monica Brand concluded that "Regardless of the type of product developed, a monopoly status quo is not sustainable [long term if its marginal costs are above the marginal total cost].
 Markets transform quickly and many MFIs are unprepared for unanticipated competitive developments" (Brand, 1998, p.
 4).
 In the MFI conference in Bamako (2000), it revealed four concerns in Western Africa having to do with growing pains.
 The four concerns were:

-- 1. Increasing competition in some markets for microfinance. - 2.
-Slowing growth rates in certain MFIs. - 3.
-Increasing client desertion. - 4.
+- 1. Increasing competition in some markets for microfinance; - 2.
+Slowing growth rates in certain MFIs; - 3.
+Increasing client desertion; and - 4.
 Growing recognition that MFIs need to be more client led (Tran, 2000).

-The good thing about monopolies is that they can continue to operate in less than a profit-maximization mode for a longer period of time than most firms operating in a highly competitive market.
-As long as the monopolist's price exceeds its marginal variable cost, even if below the average total cost, it may continue to operate and stay in business.
+The one good thing about monopolies is that they can continue to operate in less than in a profit-maximization mode for a longer period of time than most firms operating in a highly competitive market.
+As long as the monopolist's marginal revenue exceeds its marginal cost, but below the total marginal revenue, it may continue to operate and stay in business.